severinleuenberger/R2D2-as-real-AI-companion/060_AUDIO_NOTIFICATIONS_ROS2_INTEGRATION.md

 **Current Setting:** `loss_confirmation_seconds = 15.0` seconds

+**What it means:**
+- The system waits for **continuous absence** of this many seconds before firing a loss alert
+- Brief gaps shorter than `jitter_tolerance_seconds` (5s) are ignored—no loss timer starts
+- Once absence exceeds both the jitter tolerance AND the loss confirmation window, the loss alert fires

 **Why it matters:**
-- Too short (e.g., 2s): False alarms when you briefly leave frame
+- Too short (e.g., 2s): False alarms when you briefly step out of frame (even briefly)
-- Too long (e.g., 30s): Slow response when you actually leave
+- Too long (e.g., 30s): Slow response when you actually leave the room
-- Just right (15s): Balances false alarms with responsiveness
+- Just right (15s): Balances false alarms with responsiveness—tolerates normal movement while catching real departures

 ### How to Adjust Loss Confirmation Time